Is a Pituitary Tumor Considered Brain Cancer?

 How are pituitary tumors treated?

 Different treatments are recommended for the various types of pituitary tumors.
 Some small, benign tumors may not require treatment; instead, a "watch and wait" approach may be taken.
-A pituitary tumor that is growing rapidly or causing neurological symptoms may be treated with surgery, radiosurgery, external beam radiation therapy, proton therapy, hormone-blocking medications or a combination of several of these options.
+Others may be treated with medications.
+A pituitary tumor that is growing rapidly or causing neurological symptoms may be treated with surgery, radiosurgery, or a combination of several of these options.
 Some people also enroll in clinical trials to access new pituitary tumor treatment options, such as immunotherapies.

 At Moffitt Cancer Center, patients with brain and pituitary gland tumors can consult with experienced medical and radiation oncologists, surgeons, endocrinologists and supportive care providers.
 To request an appointment, call 1-888-663-3488 or submit a new patient registration form online.
 No referral is required.